Attic-V/arpl/README.md

-# arpl - a random programming language
+# ARPL: A Random Programming Language

-compiler for a small toy language that I built
+compiler for a language that I built

 ## build